How Your Gut Flora Contributes to Anxiety

 The symptoms of anxiety are awful.
 While everyone experiences anxiety a little differently, for most people it’s like a sense of dread that never fully goes away, but looms over you like a cold, wet blanket.
 For you, there may be periodic spikes in panic or fear that can come on seemingly out of nowhere, during an otherwise uneventful, happy day.
 Perhaps you are lying awake at night and thinking and replaying the same stressful thoughts.
 It’s like someone hit your rewind button and it got stuck.

-No matter how you experience this, if you suffer with general anxiety you may expect it will become worse with time without treatment or prevention.
+No matter how you experience this, if you suffer from general anxiety you may expect it will become worse with time without treatment or prevention.
 And prevention is what I’ll help you with today.
 In a nutshell: gut bugs impact your brain.

 You can soon stop fretting about relationships, money, family issues or job-related stress.
 I hope that what I tell you today will allow you to compartmentalize the intrusive thoughts that occupy your brain.